Last Updated: May 21, 2026

 Scanned image is crooked or cut-off:

-• Place the document on the glass rather than using the document feeder.
+Place the document directly on the scanner glass instead of using the document feeder.

 General readability issues:

-• Increase the scanning resolution to a setting higher than 300 dpi (dots per inch).
+Increase the scanning resolution above 300 dpi (dots per inch).

-• Scan in color rather than black & white.
+Scan in color instead of black & white.

 Watermark or background interferes with readability: